Denolle-Lab/seismicloud/README.md

 #### Run with Docker
-The same commands demonstrated in tutorials/NotebookS2 can be run from within the Docker container image built by Github actions (as long as the local computer has Docker installed) by appending several statements to a python command.
-The commands to pull the image and then an example of how to run a script within them are seen below:
+The same commands demonstrated in tutorials/NotebookS2 can be run from within the Docker container image built by Github actions.

-??
-How to pull properly??
+On a computer with Docker installed, the following command can be run to open an interactive bash shell *inside* the Docker image.
+Since our workflow set-up requires a local directory of waveforms that is not within the Docker image/stored on the GitHub, you must mount the local directory to the Docker image on start-up.
+This is done by passing the -v argument, which mounts a volume.
+In the example below, you can access the /localdirectory/waveformdata directory from within the Docker image using the pathname /tmp/data/data.
 ```
-docker run -it --rm ghcr.io/denolle-lab/seismicloud:latest python --version
-docker run -it --rm ghcr.io/denolle-lab/seismicloud:latest python /tmp/scripts/picking/create_joblist.py -c /tmp/configs/myconfig.json
+docker run -it --rm -v /localdirectory/waveformdata:/tmp/data/data ghcr.io/denolle-lab/seismicloud:latest
 ```
+The -it argument specifies to create an interactive bash shell in the container, and the --rm argument automatically removes the container when it exits.

+From within the container, you can then proceed to run the same commands demonstrated in tutorials/NotebookS2.
+Make sure you have a config file that points the scripts to the mounted volume correctly!

 ## Run on Azure
 <img width="492" alt="image" src="https://github.com/Denolle-Lab/seismicloud/assets/62721445/34216750-b0cc-4f31-839a-57819f970641">